-As a result, for fiscal year 2022 and pending reliable information, the share of Capex aligned is 0%.
+Consequently, for the 2023 financial year and pending more reliable information, the share of Capex aligned to this activity is 0%.

 Opex indicator

 The regulation requires reporting eligible and aligned operating expenses to the following operating expenses: research and development costs, building renovation costs, asset maintenance and repair costs.